-What is Craniosacral Fascial Therapy (CFT)?
+Craniosacral Fascial Therapy

 Craniosacral Fascial Therapy (CFT) is a holistic, hands-on therapeutic approach designed to release tension within the body's fascial and craniosacral systems.
 CFT blends the two established modalities of Dr. William Sutherland's Cranial Sacral Therapy and John Barnes' Myofascial Release, along with dental techniques developed from Dr. Gillespie’s experience as a periodontist.
-In Arizona, CFT is gaining recognition for its ability to address a wide range of physical and emotional issues by improving the natural flow of cerebrospinal fluid around the brain and spinal cord.
-This gentle therapy combines the principles of craniosacral therapy, which focuses on the cranial bones and the fluid dynamics within the central nervous system, with fascial release techniques that target the connective tissue (fascia) throughout the body.
+By addressing restrictions in the fascia and craniosacral system, CFT helps to restore balance and function to the body, promoting overall wellness.

 Key Components of CFT: